What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

-But your heavy head — it weighs around 10 pounds— takes its toll.
+But considering your head weights about 10 pounds, it takes its toll.

-The pillow that used to quite literally be what dreams are made of degenerates into a flat, lumpy nightmare.
-You toss and turn, trying to fall asleep, and wake up feeling stiff or sore.
-The signs add up.
+The pillow that used to be what dreams are made of degenerates into a flat, lumpy nightmare—a literal pain in the neck.

-Even if it’s still no longer wanted, running them through the laundry ensures they’re ready for whatever comes next.
-No one wants to dispose of smelly pillows, after all.
+Even if it’s no longer wanted, running them through the laundry ensures they’re ready for whatever comes next.

 How do you wash old pillows?

-Check the down alternative or feather pillow for a tag or look up the manufacturer’s instructions online but it depends on the type of pillow you own:
+Check the label or look up the manufacturer’s instructions online, as it depends on the type of pillow you own:

 Usually, you can send these through a gentle/cold wash cycle.